 However, we are not only interested in the general pattern of post-birth developments in employment and earnings, which have been studied before (see e.g., Kleven et al. 2019a).
 Instead, we aim at identifying the consequences of Minijob employment after birth by comparing the long-run trajectories in maternal labor market outcomes for mothers who tookup a Minijob employment shortly after birth and those who did not.
 Specifically, for each subgroup (g), we estimate the following equation where event time runs in 26 steps from month 60 before to month 120 after a birth covering a span of 5 years before to 10 years post birth.
-Since we omit the event time dummy at t = -1, the event time coefficients (α_t) measure the relative impact of the first birth on the outcome in period t relative to the outcome value in month 6 prior to birth.
+Since we omit the event time dummy at t = -1, the event time coefficients ( $\alpha_t$ ) measure the relative impact of the first birth on the outcome in period t relative to the outcome value in month 6 prior to birth.
 The group indicator g represents mothers who took up a Minijob, and the control groups of either mothers who are in regular employment or in low-pay regular employment in month 13 after birth.
 Data limitations do not allow us to reliably separate part-time vs. full-time employment after birth.
-Besides a full set of event-time and calendar-time indicators in 6-month steps, our regressions also include a full set of indicators for maternal age at time t.
-Thus, we control non-parametrically for underlying lifecycle patterns and time trends such as wage inflation and business cycles.
+Besides a full set of event-time (t) and calendar-time (s) indicators in 6-month steps, our regressions also include a full set of indicators for maternal age at time t.
+Thus, we control non-parametrically for underlying life-cycle patterns and developments over time such as wage inflation, business cycles, or institutional changes.
 We use estimation weights to account for the repeated use of control group observations based on the matching algorithm.
+Standard errors are clustered at the individual level.